 According to Oculus, there will be over 50 games available on the headset when it launches.
 The most exciting of the lot is a three-part experience developed by Lucasfilm, ILMxLAB and Oculus called Vader Immortal that takes you to the planet Mustafar.
 ILMxLAB has worked on a number of Star Wars-based VR experiences in the past, but this one will be exclusive to Oculus’ standalone headset.

-Alongside Vader Immortal, Oculus has confirmed Quest ports for Dead and Buried, Superhot VR, The Climb, Face Your Fears, The Unspoken, Robo Recall and Stormlands – all of which will be optimized for the mobile processor.
+Alongside Vader Immortal, Oculus has confirmed Quest ports for Dead and Buried, Superhot VR, The Climb, Face Your Fears, The Unspoken, Robo Recall, Stormlands and the uber-popular rhythm game Beat Saber – all of which will be optimized for the mobile processor.